The romantic gesture of homemade chocolates

 To add to the aphrodisiac potency–and because I enjoy the additional texture–I stuffed my homemade chocolate truffles with another ingredient known to benefit your sex life, dried fruit.
 It may seem like once a fruit is dried there’s nothing left but sugar.
 But after drying, fruits retain their original nutrition.
 And it comes much more densely packed.
 In fact, they’re recognized as a good source of antioxidants and fiber.
 You can’t say that for a store-bought truffle with a caramel center!

 The simplicity of this dark chocolate truffles recipe

 If you feel intimidated by the idea of making your own dark chocolate truffles, don’t!
 This recipe only takes four ingredients.
-That’s right–you only need four ingredients!!!
+That’s right–you only need four ingredients!
 And if you can roll dough into a ball, you can make beautiful truffles.
 Just don’t get wrapped up in trying to make each truffle into a perfect sphere.
 In fact, I think that they’re more endearing if they look a little less than perfect.

 How to properly display your homemade chocolate truffles

 Box your homemade chocolate truffles up in a red velvet box lined with a layer of parchment paper.
 (In order to work cleanly, use a gloved hand to arrange the truffles and keep the other hand free to handle the box.)

 Or, if you aren’t feeling so ambitious as to create your own box of chocolates, just serve them on your favorite tray at the end of the meal so that you and your love can enjoy them together.
 The fact that you made the effort is almost guaranteed to bring your lover to their knees.